GirlsOfSteelRobotics/DocsV2/source/technical-resources/git/git-cmd.rst

 Switching Branches
 ------------------
 :code:`git checkout <branch name>` will switch from your current branch, to the one you specify.
-You can use this when you are swiching between what features you are working on, or to checkout a branch that already exists on the remote, like if you are picking up from where a teamate left off at the previous meeting.
+You can use this when you are switching between what features you are working on, or to checkout a branch that already exists on the remote, like if you are picking up from where a teammate left off at the previous meeting.

 .. code-block:: sh

    git checkout master

-Adding the :code:`-b` option will allow you to create a new branch and immediatly switch to it.
+Adding the :code:`-b` option will allow you to create a new branch and immediately switch to it.
 You would do this when you are starting to work on a branch new issue

 .. code-block:: sh